Last Updated on

 My favourite part of Albania are the beaches.
 It’s what made me fall in love with Albania in the first place.
 I have tried and tested just about all the beaches in Albania and all the beaches located within the Albanian Riviera.
 Below you can check out the ones I recommend visiting.

-I am currently developing itineraries for people who want to travel Albania and only have a certain amount of time to do so.
-Check back soon to view them!
+I am currently developing more itineraries for people who want to travel Albania and only have a certain amount of time to do so.
+Below you can read how to spend 1 week in Albania!

 Facts about Albania